Your Research Tools to Quantify Neurotransmitters

-In Depth Explanation of Microdialysis
+In-Depth Explanation of Microdialysis

-A microdialysis probe is a small “Y” shaped catheter containing an inlet and outlet port with a fibrous, semi-permeable membrane located at the bottom tip.
-The microdialysis probe is gently inserted through a previously surgically implanted guide cannula, to allow the membrane to rest in the desired brain tissue.
-Perfusate mimicking the extracellular fluid (Ringer’s solution or artificial cerebrospinal fluid, aCSF), is pumped through the inlet side of the probe.
+A microdialysis probe is a small “Y” shaped catheter containing an inlet and outlet port with a fibrous, semi-permeable membrane at the bottom tip.
+The microdialysis probe is gently inserted through a previously surgically implanted guide cannula to allow the membrane to rest in the desired brain tissue.
+Perfusate mimicking the extracellular fluid (Ringer’s solution or artificial cerebrospinal fluid, aCSF), is pumped through the inlet side of the microdialysis probe.
 Solutes in the extracellular fluid, such as neurotransmitters (serotonin, dopamine, norepinephrine, acetylcholine, GABA, histamine, glutamate, glycine, and metabolites), cytokines, proteins, and neuropeptides, passively diffuse through the membrane and are carried by perfusate through the outlet port.
 Samples are collected at specific time intervals for neurochemical analysis.

-Eicom’s Ideal System Overview in Detail
+Eicom’s Ideal System Overview

 For each microdialysis probe, there are two thin lines of tubing necessary to transfer aCSF to and from the probe.
 Since the animal is freely moving, just connecting the lines directly to the animal means the lines twist when the animal rotates.
 This risks the lines detaching or limiting the animal’s ability to move.
-Liquid swivels are often used to prevent twisting of microdialysis lines, but become cumbersome as more lines (tubing, fiber optic, or electrical) are attached to an animal.
+Liquid swivels are often used to prevent the twisting of microdialysis lines, but become cumbersome as more lines (tubing, fiber optic, or electrical) are attached to an animal.
 So we thought, how do we stop twisting of lines no matter how many lines are connected to the animal?
 We felt the solution was to combat the twisting at the source: the animal that keeps rotating.
 Some researchers spend time untwisting the animal by hand, we thought why not have a machine do that for us?
-Thus, we have the rotating cage stage.
-As the animal rotates, the tether twists the sensor which triggers the stage to counter-rotate.
+Thus, we have a rotating cage stage.
+As the animal rotates, the tether twists the sensor, which triggers the stage to counter-rotate.
 The result is zero net rotations by the animal, therefore, no twisting to worry about.
 Best of all, multiple implants and tubing lines can be kept untwisted.
 Plus, no more cleaning swivels!

 Recovery Percentage from Microdialysis

-Recovery percentage depends on several factors such as diffusion rate, flow rate, flux, membrane length, membrane type/pore size, and perfusion liquid.
+Recovery percentage depends on several factors, such as diffusion rate, flow rate, flux, membrane length, membrane type/pore size, and perfusion liquid.
 The best results require optimization of each factor.
-For example, the lowest flow rate, longest practical membrane, and maximum sampling time, will yield samples with the highest concentration of the analyte.
+For example, the lowest flow rate, longest practical membrane, and maximum sampling time will yield samples with the highest concentration of the analyte.
 This is because the membrane is maximizing surface area for diffusion, while the slow flow rate is giving diffusion plenty of time to equilibrate; the sampling time determines the absolute content each sample will contain.
 This example is a simplified understanding of the factors that must be considered.

-Other application of Microdialysis
+Other applications of Microdialysis